sd2020spring/sd2020spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 have a good plan for unit testing?
 How will you use what you learned going forward?
 What do you wish you knew before you started that would have helped you succeed?
+If your project involved use of a data set, consider asking the same questions about alignment that you addressed in MP3.

 Also discuss your team process in your reflection.
 How did you plan to divide the work (*e.g.* split by class, always pair program together, *etc.*) and how did